AustrianLinuxMemer/OpenTTD_Virtual/README.md

 # Where are the final files?

-Both lossy compressed versions in M4A, MP3 as well as lossless compressed versions in FLAC with Metadata will be provided in both the "RC" directory and as discrete releases
+Lossless compressed versions in FLAC with Metadata will be provided in both the "RC" directory and as discrete releases

 # What else?